Monthly Archives: November 2024

 Early Buddhists were naturalists and extrapolated the recycling nature of life to the beginningless universe which constantly changes and transforms dialectically through disintegration, dispersion, endless recycling and recreation.

-Unlike theists, the early Buddhists did not bother themselves with imaginary ideas that cannot be validated, verified, proven, demonstrated, applied or known correctly.
-Hence early Buddhists did not consider irrelevant ideas like supreme creator and controller or God, past birth, next birth and eternal immortal inner self independent of cause and conditions.
+Unlike theists, the early Buddhists did not bother themselves with irrelevant imaginary ideas of supreme creator, eternal self or after-life that cannot be validated, verified, proven, demonstrated, applied or known correctly.

 When asked about god or the God, Buddha is known to have remained silent and when asked about after life, Buddha said that there is neither permanent Self nor independent inner self.
+Buddha declared that he had renounced the idea of after-life or next birth.
 However, Buddha was confronted by priests for preaching a Godless philosophy.

 Based on the philosophy of impermanence, phenomenon of creation due to eternal recycling of cause and conditions, no inner self and emptiness of awareness, Buddhists carved a map of life for their monks and their lay followers for mitigating suffering and attaining supreme peace of enlightenment or Nirvana as objective of the one and only life to make it meaningfully fulfilled.